 The inflammation can restrict blood flow which has a significant effect on organ function.
 All of these vital organs aid in digestion, immunity, and energy levels.
 Therefore, improvements in weight, activity, and stool quality are all indicators that your pet’s oral health is on the rise.

 If you’re concerned that your pet is suffering from ailments concerning their dental health, you need to talk to your vet.
+Infection can spread quickly, so delaying can lead to more serious health issues down the road.

-Take Control of Your Pet's Dental Health
+Take Control of Your Dog's Dental Health

 In the long run, we desire to see perfectly white, healthy teeth, but depending on the severity of your pet’s current dental health, that may be a tough goal to accomplish.
 Work with your vet to determine the best methods for your pet’s situation, and be patient.